-The duties of the SGA shall be as follows:
+The duties of the SGA are as follows:

-- 1. To encourage the activities of student organizations and bring these organizations into closer cooperation with the administration and faculty. - 2.
-To assist with New Student Orientation and other campus functions. - 3.
-To stimulate the development of school loyalty and tradition. - 4.
-To foster academic and personal growth in members of the student body and GSC community. - 5.
-To govern all elections other than those that are within the jurisdiction of campus organizations. - 6.
-To expel any member of the SGA by a two-thirds vote of the entire membership of the SGA for misconduct and/or failure in performance of duty as herein described. - a.
-A vote for removal may not be taken until seven (7) days after the charge has been brought against any individual of the SGA. - b.
-Any member of the SGA shall be permitted to present such a charge, and the accused has the right to question and to defend himself against his accusers. - c.
-Any such charge which is evidently the result of personal conflict or maliciousness on the part of the accuser is in direct violation of this constitution, and such charges so levied shall be considered null and void. - d.
-Only charges which can be substantiated shall be considered valid. - 7.
-To have the power to override the veto of the President of the SGA by a two-thirds vote. - 8.
-To protect students' rights as established by the Constitutions of the United States and of West Virginia.
+- a.
+To assist with New Student Orientation and other campus functions. - b.
+To stimulate the development of school loyalty and tradition. - c.
+To foster academic and personal growth in members of the student body and GSC community. - d.
+To oversee all student elections other than those that are within the jurisdiction of campus organizations. - e.
+To expel any member of the SGA by a two-thirds (2/3) vote of the entire membership of the SGA for misconduct and/or failure in performance of duties of the office held and herein described. - 1.
+A vote for removal may not be taken until seven (7) days after the charge has been brought against any individual of the SGA. - 2.
+Any member of the SGA shall be permitted to present such a charge, and the accused has the right to question and to defend themselves against his/her accusers. - 3.
+Any such charge which is evidently the result of personal conflict or maliciousness on the part of the accuser is in direct violation of this constitution, and such charges so levied shall be considered null and void. - 4.
+Only charges which can be substantiated shall be considered valid. - 5.
+To have the power to override the veto of the President of the SGA by a two-thirds (2/3) vote. - 6.
+To protect students' rights as established by the Constitutions of the United States, the State of West Virginia, and Glenville State College. - 7.